MIDS-scaling-up/v3/week01/hw/Readme.md

 If you choose option two, you will need a machine running Linux (we recommend Ubuntu 18.04), or a Mac.
 If you do not have one, you can create a VM running Ubuntu (see section 1.2).

-If you are using install option one, you can connect the keyboard, mouse, and display to [complete the setup process](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit#setup).
+If you are using install option one, you can connect the keyboard, mouse, and display to [complete the setup process](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup).
 Once they are connected, you can connect the power adapter.
 Follow the steps to complete the setup and then go to section 2.
-If you have issues connecting to wifi, skip that step and connect the Xavier directly to your router with an ethernet cable **after** the setup is complete.
+If you have issues connecting to wifi, skip that step and connect the Nano directly to your router with an ethernet cable **after** the setup is complete.

-If you are using install option two, you can connect the Xavier to your Mac or Linux computer using the micro-USB cable and then connect the power adapter.
+If you are using install option two, you can connect the Nano to your Mac or Linux computer using the micro-USB cable and then connect the power adapter.

 **If you are using a VMware VM, you will be prompted to connect the USB device to your host computer or the VM; choose the VM.
-When in the VM, use "lsusb" in the terminal to check if the Xavier is visible.**
+When in the VM, use "lsusb" in the terminal to check if the Jetson is visible.**

 ### 1.3 If you chose Option 2 in section 1.2